swelltrain/rlocu/README.md

 # Rlocu

-A simple, unoffical, and currently incomplete wrapper for the Locu API (locu.com)
+A simple, unoffical, and currently incomplete wrapper for the Locu Version 2 API (locu.com)

 ## Installation